lars1990/hello-world/README.md

 Hi,
 I try to understand what this is all about.
-It still seems like magic for me but I hope that'll chance soon ;)
+It still seems like magic for me but I hope that'll change soon ;)